troclaux/notes/javascript.md

 - lightweight data interchange format
 - contains name/value pairs
-- values can be strings, numbers, objects, arrays, booleans, or null
+- values can be strings, numbers, objects, arrays, booleans, or null (not undefined)
+  - OBS: JSON doesn't support `underfined` as a value
 - can be parsed and converted to JavaScript objects

 ```javascript